srini-ry/srini-ry.github.io/_pages/about.md

 Previously, I co-founded Auro Robotics, a YCombinator-backed startup (YC S15) that built low-speed autonomous shuttles for last-mile transportation.
 I led the product development across three autonomous vehicle versions, and launched one of the first commercial autonomous shuttle services in the US in 2016.
 I also received a research grant from the President of India fund in 2014, and was named in the Forbes Asia 30 Under 30 list in 2017.
+AT IIT Kharagpur, I co-founded AGV(Autonomous Ground Vehicle), a robotics student research club incubated in the Mining Department, that represented and won awards for the Institute in national and international competitions like IGVC and enabled 30+ bachelors,  master and PhD thesis projects during my tenure.
+After 10 years, it is still thriving as one of the prominent tech clubs in the university.
 My technical background lies in robotics, AI and data.
 I drove/engaged multi-million dollar enterprise deals with automotive, insurance and mobility players.

 Other Interests: